Questions answered in the section:

 - Increase Downloads: Make app screenshots that sell.
 We handle the design work, you just select one of our beautiful templates and AppShots will make your life easy!

-- Export & Upload Easily: Export hundreds of screenshots at once and instantly, all in high-resolution PNG files ready for upload to iTunes.
+- Export & Upload Easily: Export hundreds of screenshots at once and instantly, all in high-resolution PNG files ready for upload to app stores.

 - Flexible Pricing: Only have a few apps and don't need AppShots that often?
 No problem!
 Pay only for the screenshots you need, or choose a plan that gives you unlimited screenshot exports.